brunialti/MENWIZ/README.txt

 - new data types
 . code inspection and cleaning

+The version number convention is as following:
+<version>.<subversion>.<build>
+  <version>: 0=not officially released, you have to check the latest available sources, as the lib could not work properly
+  <subversion>: new functions, modified function interfaces
+  <build>: bug fixing, minor internal changes

 The TEST_LIB zip file contains the library used to test the MENWIZ lib.
 I used what i felt to be "standard" libraries.
 Should you have some problem using yours actual libs, try using them